zhelenskiy/Kotcell/README.md

 Here is an approximate list of languages with their comparison in the context of the app.

-**WARNING**: the following table is just an argumented opinion of the author.
+**WARNING**: The following table is just a reasoned opinion of the author.

 <table>